Framework-R-D/phlex-design/doc/introduction.rst

 Maintaining data integrity is therefore paramount, as is retaining an accounting of how physics results were obtained from that data.
 The Phlex design therefore:

-- treats all data presented to (or created by) Phlex as immutable during any Phlex program, and
+- treats all data presented to (or created by) Phlex as immutable during any Phlex program,
-- requires recording the :term:`provenance` of every created :term:`data product` :dune:`51 Provenance discovery`.
+- requires recording the :term:`provenance` of every created :term:`data product` :dune:`51 Provenance discovery`, and
+- to the extent possible ensures the :term:`reproducible` creation of data products.

 Programming languages
 ---------------------